-Health reimbursement arrangements (HRAs) are an employee benefits staple, making up about one-fifth of all health employee benefits accounts.
+Health reimbursement arrangements (HRAs) are an employee benefits staple.
 But they’ve also evolved in recent years, with three increasingly popular types of HRAs rolled out since 2017.
 While you can customize an HRA based on the needs of your business and your employees, there are a few types that are frequently offered.
 We break down four common types of HRAs.

 As the name suggests, this type of HRA must be integrated with group health insurance to help employees cover out-of-pocket healthcare costs, meaning employees must be enrolled in the group health insurance to enroll in the HRA.
 You can customize this HRA in a number of ways, including through its eligible expenses, such as with:

 A wellness HRA, which is limited to 213(d) wellness-related eligible expenses.
 Common expenses for this type of HRA are tobacco-cessation programs, annual physicals, preventive-care screenings (such as mammograms) and weight-loss programs (which require a prescription to be eligible).
 A wellness HRA can be confused with lifestyle spending accounts (LSAs), but the important distinction between the two is that wellness HRAs are pre-tax accounts.

 You can also customize this HRA by including threshold amounts.
 Once your employees reach an initial amount (or threshold) in expenses, your HRA will pay for eligible expenses until the employee reaches the deductible for their health plan.
 With a threshold HRA, you determine what the out-of-pocket threshold is and can choose different amounts for single and family enrollments.
 For example, your contribution to your employees’ HRA can be $2,000 for a single enrollment and $4,000 for a family enrollment.
 You could require the single enrollees and family enrollees meet out-of-pocket thresholds of $1,000 and $2,000, respectively, before being able to access HRA funds.